 "The pain, and the not knowing what impact endometriosis is going to have on my life, not only from day-to-day, but in the future.
 How will my body feel tomorrow?
 Will I be so bloated I look pregnant?
 Is my body going to allow me to have children?
 I don't feel like I can trust my body." – Jane

-If you don't feel good about your body image there are some things you could try to help improve the way you feel, so visit our webpages to find out more.
+If you don't feel good about your body image, there are some things you could try to help improve the way you feel.
+Visit our webpages to find out more.